bytedance/uss/README.md

 # AudioSet source separation

 This codebase provide a system to separate 527 kinds of sound classes in AudioSet.
+The code base is implemented with PyTorch 1.1.

 ## Download
 ## 1. Download dataset